UMDWebmaster/clubrunningumd/README.md

 # Documentation For Webmaster(s)
-- In case things go wrong please contact @holland-cw for the backup
+- In case things go wrong please contact @holland-cw3 for the backup

 # Backup Log